platformsh/platformsh-docs/docs/src/add-services/redis.md

         start: 'redis-cli -h redis.internal flushall'
 ```

-Note that when you use ephemeral Redis,
-data can be lost when a container is moved or shut down.
+To prevent data from getting lost when a container is moved or shut down,
-To prevent this, use the [persistent Redis](#persistent-redis) configuration
+you can use the [persistent Redis](#persistent-redis) configuration.
-that sets up a Redis cache with persistent storage.
+Persistent Redis provides a cache with persistent storage.

 ### Persistent Redis